Toward a stability theory of tame abstract elementary classes: Introduction

 \subsection{Outline of the main results}

 Fix an $\LS (\K)$-tame AEC $\K$ with a monster model.
 Assume that $\K$ is stable (defined by counting Galois types) in some cardinal.
 Let $\uchi (\K)$ be the class of regular cardinals $\chi$ such that for all high-enough stability cardinals $\mu$, any type over the union of a $(\mu, \chi)$-limit chain $\seq{M_i : i < \chi}$ does not $\mu$-split over some $M_i$.
-Note that we do not know whether $\uchi (\K)$ must be an end segment of regular cardinals or whether it can have gaps (we can give a locality condition implying that it is an end segment, see Corollary \ref{locality-cor} and Theorem \ref{loc-implies-cont}).
+When $\K$ is an elementary class, $\uchi (\K)$ is an end-segment of cardinals whose minimum is $\kappap (T)$ (the least regular cardinal greater than or equal to $\kappa (T)$).
+Note that in general we do not know whether $\uchi (\K)$ must be an end segment of regular cardinals or whether it can have gaps (we can give a locality condition implying that it is an end segment, see Corollary \ref{locality-cor} and Theorem \ref{loc-implies-cont}).

-Using results from the theory of averages in tame AECs (developed in \cite{bv-sat-v3, gv-superstability-v4}), we show assuming the singular cardinal hypothesis (SCH\footnote{That is, for every infinite singular cardinal $\lambda$, $\lambda^{\cf{\lambda}} = 2^{\cf{\lambda}} + \lambda^+$.}) that for all high-enough cardinals $\mu$, $\K$ is stable in $\mu$ if and only if $\cf{\mu} \in \uchi (\K)$ (see Corollary \ref{non-zfc-stab-spec}).
+Using results from the theory of averages in tame AECs (developed in \cite{bv-sat-afml, gv-superstability-jsl}), we show assuming the singular cardinal hypothesis (SCH\footnote{That is, for every infinite singular cardinal $\lambda$, $\lambda^{\cf{\lambda}} = 2^{\cf{\lambda}} + \lambda^+$.}) that for all high-enough cardinals $\mu$, $\K$ is stable in $\mu$ if and only if $\cf{\mu} \in \uchi (\K)$ (see Corollary \ref{non-zfc-stab-spec}).
 The right to left direction is implicit in the author's earlier work \cite[5.7]{ss-tame-jsl} but the left to right direction is new.

-A consequence of the proof of Corollary \ref{non-zfc-stab-spec} is that stability on a tail implies that $\uchi (\K)$ contains all regular cardinals (Corollary \ref{ss-cor}, note that this is in ZFC).
+A consequence of the proof of Corollary \ref{non-zfc-stab-spec} is that stability on a tail implies that $\uchi (\K)$ contains all regular cardinals (Corollary \ref{ss-cor}; note that this is in ZFC).
+Thus we propose the following definition: